 GitHub Integration

-Connect a GitHub repository to automatically sync your toolkits.
-When enabled, toolkits will be stored in src/toolkits/[slug].json in your repository, allowing you to version control and track changes to your toolkit configurations.
+Connect a GitHub repository to automatically sync your organization's configuration.
+When enabled, your toolkits, skills, commands, MCP servers, and MCP clients will be stored as code in your repository, allowing you to version control and track changes.

-Only general toolkits (without specific owners) are synced to GitHub.
-User-specific or private toolkits remain in the database only.
+Only organization-level entities (without specific owners) are synced to GitHub.
+User-specific or private entities remain in the database only.

 Prerequisites